mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

 - **Unit 2: Simple Data Types and Operations.** In Unit 2 we introduce Python simple data types and operations.
-The simple data types include *int*, *float*, *string*, and *boolean*.
 We can think of the data types as the atoms of the Python language.
 We will also introduce a number of useful Python functions.